kshedden/numpy_workshop/numpy_basics.md

 y = np.zeros((4, 3, 2), dtype=np.uint8)
 ```

-We can construct an /array with mulitple axes from a literal value
+We can construct an array with mulitple axes from a literal value
 using nested Python lists, but note that since a ndarray is
 rectangular, all the component lists at each level must have the same
 length: